AnnalysaTheMinetester/potted_farming/README.md

+Hello there!
+Thank you for checking out my mod!

 # Potted Farming

-A new farming method for MineTest, not on soil, but on nice pots, even inside your house or castle!
+This is a new farming mechanic for MineTest, not on soil, but on nice pots, even inside your house or castle!
 I inteded this mod also to provide some nice plants to decorate your rooms.
+Have you ever wanted to grow plants in your nice house, and maybe get some nice fruit in the meantime?
+Well now you can!
+Make sure you give it enough light and water to sustain the little tree, and get your fresh apples now!

 ## Things that you will need